In this section

 What foods are high in phosphorus?

 The following foods are high in phosphorous and should be restricted if your child has renal failure.
-Your child's physician or dietitian will tell you how much phosphorous your child can have each day.
+Your child's physician or dietician will tell you how much phosphorous your child can have each day.

 - Dairy products, including: